 Proper timing is everything!!
 Postemergence herbicides must be applied before Palmer amaranth and waterhemp are 3-inches tall.
-In Roundup Ready or non-GMO soybean, Flexstar, Cobra, or Ultra Blazer should be used.
-Flexstar has been the most consistent of these herbicides for Palmer amaranth control.
-In LibertyLink soybean, use 32-43 oz/A of Liberty.
-In Roundup Ready 2 Xtend soybean, XtendiMax, FeXapan (22 oz), or Engenia (12.8 oz) may be applied.
 Spray coverage is essential with any of these herbicides, so a minimum of 15 gallons per acre of spray solution should be used.
-Once plants exceed 3-inches tall, control with any of these postemergence herbicides is substantially reduced.
+Once plants exceed 3-inches tall, control with many of the postemergence herbicides is substantially reduced.